 It’s like a mood board of ’80s throwback imagery with a deranged Nicolas Cage dancing on top of it, and it’s gorgeous and trippy as hell.
 The film is screening for one night only, so if you missed Cage-a-Thon, this might be your last chance to catch it at the cinema.

-Mandy is playing at Cinema Nova on September 21.
+Mandy is playing at selected Event Cinemas on September 21, for one night only.

 In a quirky little country town, a well-meaning but despised ex-AFL player (Damian Callinan, who also wrote the film) is tasked with saving the local footy side.
 Being a much-maligned greenie, he does it by recruiting recently settled refugees, bucking against the town’s rampant “fuck off, we’re full” attitude.